Our School App Stay connected on the go...

 Above: Picture of La Retraite sisters attending mass at La Retraite school chapel - Date unknown

 The school has grown from strength to strength.
 Year on year the buildings have been developed providing our students with the most up-to-date facilities with specialist areas for Science, Mathematics and Technology.
 We opened a brand new Sports Hall in 2010.
 In the summer of 2011, we converted our former gymnasium into two classrooms, a further ICT teaching room and three new offices.
 In June 2011, we successfully secured a capital grant to create a new Library and two new classrooms adding further to our rapidly expanding footprint; this was completed in 2012.
-Finally, in 2013, we obtained a further capital grant for the construction of a new Performing Arts Block for Music, Drama and Dance which has transformed our provision for the Performing Arts.
+In 2013, we obtained a further capital grant for the construction of a new Performing Arts Block for Music, Drama and Dance which has transformed our provision for the Performing Arts.

 In 2015, we converted our playing field to a multi-purpose sports pitch which has had a huge impact on the teaching of PE & Sports and which has also benefitted a wide range of local clubs had which has put La Retraite very much on the local map for sporting activities.

-In 2016, we finally, for the first time, had over 1000 pupils on roll (ranging from ages 11 to 18) which is a testament to the school's ever-increasing popularity amongst both the Catholic and local communities.
+In 2016, we finally, for the first time, had over 1000 pupils on roll (ranging from ages 11 to 18) which is a testament to the school's ever-increasing popularity amongst both Catholic and local communities.
 We still want to expand further to accommodate the increase in pupils and hope to obtain further funding over the coming years for a new Art & DT block, Sixth Form Centre, and new whole-school Reception area with associated administration offices and a school hall.
-The plans are ready but we just need the green light to go - watch this space!
+The plans are ready but we just need the green light and associated funding to go - so watch this space!

 The tradition of La Retraite, reaching back to the 17th century, and our modern approach to the education of those students in our care intermingle to provide an atmosphere where students learn best, where they grow and develop into thoughtful and responsible Christian women determined to play a significant role in the 21st century.